dmrazzy/documentation/docs/setup/deploymentnew/v3-installation/1.2.0.2/on-premises-deployment-without-dns.md

 ### 4.b.
 Install Nginx :

-* Move to nginx directory in your local:Add commentMore actions
+* Move to nginx directory in your local
 * `cd $K8_ROOT/mosip/on-prem/nginx/`
 * Open required ports :
   * Use any editor to create new `hosts.ini` file: